 Should I include labor costs in cost price calculation?

-Can I use this for other vegetables too?
+Can I apply this method to other vegetables?

 - EU Verordening 852/2004 — Levensmiddelenhygiëne (2004) — Official source